Active label cleaning for improved dataset quality under resource constraints: Introduction

 Due to the practical constraints on the total number of re-annotations, samples often need to be prioritised to maximise the benefits of relabelling efforts (see \cref{fig:overview}), as the difficulty of reviewing labelling errors can vary across samples.
 Some cases are easy to assess and correct, others may be inherently ambiguous even for expert annotators (\cref{fig:sample_difficulty}).
 For such difficult cases, several annotations (i.e.\ expert opinions) may be needed to form a ground-truth consensus \cite{krause2018grader, majkowska2020chest}, which comes with increasing relabelling ``cost".
 Hence, there is a need for relabelling strategies that consider both resource constraints and individual sample difficulty---especially in healthcare, where availability of experts is limited and variability of annotations is typically high due to the difficulty of the tasks \cite{gulshan2016development}.

-While there are learning approaches designed specifically to handle label noise during training, we consider these strategies to be insufficient for two reasons.
-First and most importantly, in situations with noisy evaluation data, there is no reliable method to determine whether robust learning is effective, as the performance metrics are directly compromised by label noise.
-Second, noise-robust learning attempts to train a maximally accurate model in the presence of incorrect labels, often by disregarding samples that could otherwise be highly informative, some of which may even be correctly labelled.
-In contrast, label cleaning aims to improve the quality and usefulness of a dataset to preserve as many cases as possible by fixing incorrect labels.
+While there are learning approaches designed specifically to handle label noise during training, we claim that these strategies can benefit from active labelling for two main reasons: First, clean evaluation labels are often unavailable in practice, in which case one cannot reliably determine whether any trained model is effective for a given real-world application.
+In that regard, active label collection can iteratively provide useful feedback to NRL approaches.
+Second, NRL approaches often cope with noise by inferring new labels \cite{li_dividemix} or disregarding samples \cite{yu19coteaching} that could otherwise be highly informative or even be correctly labelled.
+However, models trained with these approaches can still learn biases from the noisy data, which may lead them to fail to identify incorrect labels, flag already correct ones, or even introduce additional label noise via self-confirmation.
+Active label cleaning complements this perspective, aiming to correct potential biases by improving the quality of training dataset and preserving as many samples as possible.
 This is imperative in safety-critical domains such as healthcare, as model robustness must be validated on clean labels.

 Prioritising samples for labelling also underpins the paradigm of active learning, whose goal is to select unlabelled samples that would be most beneficial for training in order to improve the performance of a predictive model on a downstream task.
 The key difference here for the proposed approach is that our goal is not only to improve model performance but also to maximise the quality of labels given limited resources, which makes it valuable for both training and evaluation of predictive models.
-In more detail, we demonstrate how active learning and noise-robust learning (NRL) can play complementary roles in coping with label noise.
+In more detail, we demonstrate how active learning and NRL can play complementary roles in coping with label noise.

 In this work, we begin by defining the active label cleaning setting in precise terms, along with the proposed relabelling priority score.
 Using datasets of natural images and of chest radiographs, we then demonstrate experimentally the negative impacts of label noise on training and evaluating predictive models, and how cleaning the noisy labels can mitigate those effects.
 Third, we show via simulations that the proposed active label cleaning framework can effectively prioritise samples to re-annotate under resource constraints, with substantial savings over naive random selection.
 Fourth, we analyse how robust-learning \cite{han2018co} and self-supervision \cite{grill2020bootstrap} techniques can further improve label cleaning performance.
 Lastly, we validate our choice of scoring function, which accounts for sample difficulty and noise level, comparing with an active learning baseline.